Joy Harjo

 Guest

 Joy Harjo is a member of the Muscogee Creek Nation and the 23rd Poet Laureate of the United States.
-She is the author of nine books of poetry, including An American Sunrise and She Had Some Horses, and a memoir, Crazy Brave.
-She has also produced several award-winning music albums, including her most recent, I Pray for My Enemies.
-Her new memoir, coming out in September 2021, is called, Poet Warrior.
+She is the author of 10 books of poetry, including An American Sunrise, Conflict Resolution for Holy Beings, and She Had Some Horses, and the memoirs Crazy Brave and Poet Warrior.
+Her most recent poetry collection is Weaving Sundown in a Scarlet Light: Fifty Poems for Fifty Years.
+She’s also produced several award-winning albums of music, including her most recent, I Pray for My Enemies.

 Transcript